Non-Archimedean Whitney stratifications: Obtaining classical Whitney stratifications

 \subsection{The classical Whitney conditions}

-Let us recall the definition of Whitney stratifications; see e.g.\ \cite{BCR.realGeom} for more details.
+We now recall the definition of Whitney stratifications; see e.g.\ \cite{BCR.realGeom} for more details.
 We will consider Whitney stratifications both over $k = \bbR$ and $k = \bbC$, in a semi-algebraic resp.\ algebraic setting.
 A Whitney stratification is a partition of $k^n$ into certain kinds of manifolds.
 In the case $k = \bbR$, we will work with Nash manifolds and also with a weakening of that notion.

 \begin{defn} A \emph{Nash manifold} is a $C^\infty$-sub-manifold of $\bbR^n$ (for some $n$), which is $\Lring$-definable (or, equivalently, which is semi-algebraic).
 By a \emph{$C^1$-Nash manifolds}, we mean a $C^1$-sub-manifold of $\bbR^n$ which is $\Lring$-definable. \end{defn}